nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 * Preaching Mode ➡ Silver and up
 * Print Library Catalog ➡ Gold and up

+A few things to note:
-If you want to write sermons or use preaching mode in Logos, you need at least the Silver package or above.
+* If you want to write sermons or use preaching mode in Logos, you need at least the Silver package or above.
+* One of the most popular features released with Logos 10 is Print Library Catalog which requires at least Gold.
+* Every feature Logos offers is available starting with the Gold package and above.
+If you're committed to getting at least Gold, this means you are choosing your package based on resources, not features.

-Additionally, the new Print Library Catalog feature in Logos 10 requires at least Gold.
-If those are not features you will use, you can rest easy knowing the best features are included in any Logos package.
+If you are not after specific features, you can rest easy knowing the best features are included in any Logos package.
 You can explore all Logos features [here](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/features).

 ## Which Base Package Should You Buy?